 ForrestBrown’s approach to R&D tax credit advice

 To my mind, those ten points outline the minimum acceptable standard any adviser should satisfy.
-As the UK’s largest specialist R&D tax credit adviser, ForrestBrown strives to go far beyond just the bare minimum.
+As the UK’s leading specialist R&D tax credit adviser, ForrestBrown strives to go far beyond just the bare minimum.

 At ForrestBrown, we: